 French Casement Window

 French casement windows are made with two sashes that crank out for dual ventilation and can provide a wide-open view.
-Our foldaway casement cranks are able to stay clear of roomside window treatments, and both sashes firmly lock with one handle.
+Our foldaway casement cranks are able to stay clear of roomside window treatments, and each of the sashes firmly lock with one handle.

 Push-Out Casement Windows

 Push-out casement windows operate with a turn of a handle and a gentle push.
 Our traditional-style, push-out casement windows come with wide, wood sash frames and historical stays that hold windows in place while open.
-The contemporary version is created with a narrower frame to complement the style of the other windows in your home.
+The contemporary version is created with a narrower frame to accompany the style of the other windows types.

 Push-Out French Casement Windows

-Push-out French casement windows have dual sashes that swing open from the center with a gentle push and can give you an unobstructed view.
-They are made with matching handles; traditional wide, wood sash frames; and historical stays that hold them open wide.
+Push-out French casement windows come with dual sashes that swing open from the middle with a gentle push and provide an unobstructed view.
+They're made with matching handles; traditional wide, wood sash frames; and historical stays that hold them in the open position.

 In-Swing Casement Windows

-In-swing casement windows open in to your home, as opposed to outside.
+In-swing casement windows open inward, instead of outward.
 Just turn the handle and pull.
-They’re good for spots where a swing-out sash could get in the way, such as above a flower box or near a walkway.
+They’re good for spots where a swing-out sash could get in the way, such as above a flower box.

 In-Swing French Casement Windows

-In-swing French casement windows come with dual sashes that pull open into your home, versus swinging outside.
-Unlike typical two-wide casement windows, these windows can give you an unobstructed view.
+In-swing French casement windows come with dual sashes that swing inward.
+Unlike typical two-wide casement windows, these windows provide an unobstructed view.

-With European styling, tilt-turn windows provide dual functionality.
-The sash opens on two sides to permit airflow.
-Simply turn the handle 90 degrees to swing the window sash open in to your home for a good view and a nice breeze.
-Or, if you need just a small amount of fresh air, a 180-degree turn of the handle tilts the sash inside to vent from the top.
+With European styling, tilt-turn windows offer dual functionality.
+The sash opens on two sides for additional airflow.
+The handle can be moved 90 degrees to tilt the window inward for the fullest breeze.
+A 180-degree turn of the handle tilts the sash inside to vent from the top.

-Hopper windows are similar to awning windows, but they vent at the top and open inward to your home instead of outside of it.
-Hopper windows are typically placed over doors and other windows to allow for added light and ventilation.
+Hopper windows are similar to awning windows, but they vent at the top and open inward, instead of outward.
+Hopper windows are typically placed over doors and other windows to add added light and ventilation.